-NOTES TO THE FINANCIAL STATEMENTS (Continued) FOR THE FINANCIAL YEAR ENDED 31 MARCH 2022
+NOTES TO THE FINANCIAL STATEMENTS (Continued) FOR THE FINANCIAL YEAR ENDED 31 MARCH 2024

-Summary of significant accounting policies (Continued) Impairment of non-financial assets(Continued)
+2.7 Impairment of non-financial assets(Continued)

 A previously recognised impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
 If that is the case, the carrying amount of the asset is increased to its recoverable amount.
 That increase cannot exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised previously.
 Such reversal is recognised in profit or loss.